Workplace Rights

 ➤ See Article 12: Compensation

-• A dedicated pool of funds was put aside for faculty and academic staff equity adjustments between 2021–24.
+A dedicated pool of funds was put aside for faculty and academic staff equity adjustments between 2021–24.
 Equity adjustments are made at the discretion of the provost’s office, with consideration given to salary committee requests received during the selective salary review process.
+2024 is the last year members will receive equity adjustments.

 Typically, CET will try to resolve an issue informally with a conversation between the union, the member, and the appropriate member of the administration.
 When it works, this is the most efficient way to settle disputes.
 If an informal approach is unsuccessful, and CET determines the complaint has legal merit, the union may choose to file a grievance.
 A grievance would be filed by the union against administration for the potential violation of a specific provision of the contract.
 A grievance cannot be filed by a labor union against its own member(s).
 All WSU faculty and academic staff covered by the contract have access to the grievance and arbitration procedure as provided in Article 17 of the contract.
 The union only has sixty working days to file a grievance after the potential violation, so it is important that you contact the union immediately if you believe your contractual rights have been violated.